Game Rules

 - 3 outs = end of half inning

-- No stealing or lead off base running
+- No stealing or lead-off base running.

 - Coaches will be allowed to change pitchers, at any time.

-- (Clarified Spring 2021) All players present must be in the batting lineup, determined at the start of the game and followed during the game with no changes unless both team coaches agree.
+- All players present must be in the batting lineup, determined at the start of the game and followed during the game with no changes unless both team coaches agree.
 A late player must be added at the end of the batting order, and bat when his turn comes up.

-- Teams can play 9 or 10 players defensively but must have at least 4 outfielders if available.
+- There is NO infield warm‐up before games.
+Warm‐ups should be in the outfield.Teams can play 9 or 10 players defensively but must have at least 4 outfielders if available.
 Outfielders must be in the grass behind the base line.

 - No fielder may cross the playing line until the ball is hit.